JorgenMU/TestFagprove/README.md

 # TestFagprove
-This repository houses a case‑study assignment that accompanies my theoretical exam in Software Development.
+This repository houses a case‑study assignment that accompanies my test-theoretical exam in Software Development.